rust-lang/book/src/ch04-01-ownership.md

 ### Ownership and Functions

-The semantics for passing a value to a function are similar to assigning a value to a binding.
-Passing a binding to a function will move or copy, just like assignment.
-Here’s an example, with some annotations showing where bindings go into and out of scope:
+The semantics for passing a value to a function are similar to assigning a value to a variable.
+Passing a variable to a function will move or copy, just like assignment.
+Here’s an example, with some annotations showing where variables go into and out of scope:

 Filename: src/main.rs